microsoft/A-TALE-OF-THREE-CITIES/README.md

 ## Credits

-Rajdeep Biswas (Houston) : Creator and primary author of the workshop, content designer, GitHub repo and wiki contributor.
+[Rajdeep Biswas](https://www.linkedin.com/in/rajdeepbiswas/) : Creator and primary author of the workshop, content designer, GitHub repo and wiki contributor.

 Note from Rajdeep: This work came out of my research project in Bellevue University and I am grateful to Dr. Scott Counts (Principal Researcher at Microsoft) for his work on city safety analytics and providing support during my research work.